-It doesn’t seem that long ago and yet the time has gone so fast.
+It doesn’t seem that long ago but the time has gone so fast.
 And so much has changed.
-Ten years later, it’s a pandemic and combat sports in Montreal are fighting to survive.
+Eleven years later, we’re still in the midst of a pandemic and combat sports in Montreal are fighting to survive.
 But even without COVID-19 and mandatory lock-downs and quarantines, sadly, it’s been several years since Montreal hosted a truly major fight.

 How different it was a decade ago.
 In 2010 boxing was on fire in Montreal, the city home to at least two elite-level boxers, Lucian Bute and Jean Pascal, not to mention a long list of viable contenders and rising prospects, including Joachim Alcine, Herman Ngoudjo, David Lemieux and Adonis Stevenson.
 The inspiring comeback of Otis Grant was still fresh in everyone’s minds, and in addition to frequent cards at the Montreal Casino and the former Uniprix Stadium, ESPN and HBO were making trips north to cover big shows at the Bell Centre, the still new and shiny home to the Montreal Canadiens, one of the most successful franchises in sports history.
 At the time that same winning spirit seemed to have rubbed off on our fighters, especially with Bute’s series of championship victories and a recent high-light reel knockout of Edison Miranda.

-And so, ten years ago today, Pascal vs Dawson was the main event in Montreal, not to mention on HBO, and the boxing world looked forward to a high-stakes match-up for supremacy at 175 pounds.
+And so, on this date back in 2010, Pascal vs Dawson was the main event in Montreal, not to mention on HBO, and the boxing world looked forward to a high-stakes match-up for supremacy at 175 pounds.
 There was no denying this was a legit “best vs best” showdown: Pascal had twice beaten Adrian Diaconu to secure a title belt, while Dawson boasted wins over Glen Johnson and Antonio Tarver.
 Local fight fans were stoked at the prospect of seeing one of their own triumph on the big stage, but, despite the fact that this keen observer happens to be a lifelong resident of Montreal, I couldn’t share in the excitement in quite the same way.
 Simply put, I was no fan of Jean Pascal.

 From the early stages of his career, the talented Haitian-Canadian had adopted a cocky persona, reminiscent of a young Muhammad Ali or, Jean’s idol, Roy Jones Jr. His flashy ways and big mouth turned me off for the simple reason that I didn’t see how Pascal had either the technical skills or the record to justify his boasts.
 He had lost to Carl Froch in 2008, albeit in a very competitive fight, but otherwise had yet to face a truly elite-level opponent.
 And while his style of neglecting the jab in favor of winging haymakers was, up to this point at least, effective, it was far from aesthetically pleasing.
 Frankly, I thought he was overrated.
 As fight night approached, I might have been the only boxing fan in Montreal quietly rooting for “Bad” Chad Dawson to put Pascal in his place.